webexpo/tool1/intl/README.md

 The `Source Text` sub-subsections **must also be left as is**.
 Any modification will be ignored and automatically discarded.
 If you notice an error in the source text, please report it to the maintainers of Tool 1.
-What you can modify are the corresponding `Translation` sub-subsections.
+You must modify the corresponding `Translation` sub-subsections.

 # Objectives